dentarg/auth0-blog/_posts/2017-01-20-migrating-a-php5-app-to-php7-part-two.markdown

 Thanks to the PHP Manual and RFC documents.
 You can always reference them for more information.

-In the next and final part of this series, we'll convert a small PHP 5 app to PHP 7 and measure the performance.
+In the next and final part of this series, we'll convert a small PHP 5 app to PHP 7, then measure and report the performance difference.